stellar/js-soroban-client/docs/reference/readme.md

 The transaction endpoints will return some fields in raw [XDR](https://developers.stellar.org/api/introduction/xdr/) form.
 You can convert this XDR to JSON using the `.fromXDR()` method.

-An example of using the `getLedgerEntry` method to read the current ledger entry for an account and print the XDR field as JSON:
+An example of using the `getLedgerEntries` method to read the current ledger entry for an account and print the XDR field as JSON:

 ```javascript
 // Construct the LedgerKey we want to look up